william-h-oliver/fuzzycat/README.md

 FuzzyCat is a general-purpose soft-clustering algorithm that, given a series of clusterings on point-based data, is able to produce data-driven fuzzy clusters whose membership functions encapsulate the effects of any changes in the clusterings due to changes in the feature space of the data.
 The fuzzy clusters are produced empirically by finding groups of clusters within the many clusterings.
 The different clusterings may be governed by any underlying process that affects the clusters (e.g. stochastic sampling from uncertain data, temporal evolution of the data, clustering algorithm hyperparameter variation, etc.).
 In effect, FuzzyCat propagates the effects of the underlying process(es) into a soft-clustering which has had these effects abstracted away into the membership functions of the original point-based data.

+The FuzzyCat documentation can be found on [ReadTheDocs](https://fuzzycat.readthedocs.io/).

 ## Installation

 The Python package `fuzzycat` can be installed from PyPI: